 When you do decide to link back to your products on your social pages, you should make sure that the content is only a fraction of the content that is being offered to the audience.
-What I mean is, the majority of your posts should be based around the subject area of your Android app business, for example of your app is an app for dog lovers, the majority of your posts will be dog related and one post in every 5 can link to your app.
+What I mean is, the majority of your posts should be based around the subject area of your Android app business, for example, if your app is an app for dog lovers, the majority of your posts will be dog-related and one post in every 5 can link to your app.

 Social marketing is not a one minute wonder

 Many people make the mistake of posting once a week, or once in a while on their social pages, this will not engage your audience.
-Social is an ongoing process, your audience want reactions to comments immediately and require updated content to ensure they are kept engaged.
-Of course you can’t post 24/7 on your page, but pages should be updated at least 2-4 times a day, you can always schedule posts for times that you will not be available to post new content.
+Social is an ongoing process, your audience wants reactions to comments immediately and requires updated content to ensure they are kept engaged.
+Of course, you can’t post 24/7 on your page, but pages should be updated at least 2-4 times a day, you can always schedule posts for times that you will not be available to post new content.